dotnet/android/Documentation/workflow/SystemProperties.md

 ```

 Technically, the broadcast can be sent to all applications running on
-the device, but in event there are more Xamarin.Android applications
+the device, but in event there are more .NET for Android applications
 which happen to have timing enabled, the output could be confusing so
 it's better to send the broadcast to a specific application/package
 only.